rzzzwilson/Random-Stuff/Why_I_left_Apple.rst

 I'm not one of the blind Apple fan-boys.
 I was aware I was buying into a culture that tried to lock me into a walled-garden.
 I've been using and working with computers since 1977.
-I write software for Windows, Linux as well as Mac.
+I write software for Windows, Linux and Mac.
 I have another laptop that dual-boots Windows 7 and XUbuntu.
 I thought I could handle the lock-in tendency.
 So why have I decided to turn away from Apple?